DeanLeong/p4-repo/README.md

 ### Deployment <!-- omit in toc -->

-- Deploy the fully functional front-end via Surge.
+- Deploy the fully functional front-end via Surge or netlify.
 - Deploy the back-end via Heroku.

 ### Procedural <!-- omit in toc -->